UberZachAttack/Site-Backup/content/posts/evilginx-mastery-review/index.md

 ![Article picture](feature.png)

-While pursuing the interwebs, I stumbled across this video from [John Hammond](https://youtu.be/sZ22YulJwao?si=hv8CE5n33rsCX9Qq).
+While perusing the interwebs, I stumbled across this video from [John Hammond](https://youtu.be/sZ22YulJwao?si=hv8CE5n33rsCX9Qq).

 {{< youtube sZ22YulJwao >}}

 Since I had professional experience with Evilginx and plan to use it more in the future, I took advantage of the discount and decided to buy the course.
+That on top of the lifetime access to the course materials and labs, it was a no-brainer.

 Even though I have worked with the tool before, I knew I had limited knowledge with using it and could not use Evilginx's capabilities to the fullest.
 The course was very well done and straight to the point.
 The training labs provided were extremely helpful in cementing how to use the functions and features provided in Evilginx.